FluidicML/browser-plugin/README.md

 ![Screenshot from 2024-08-02 18-47-21](https://github.com/user-attachments/assets/26116954-d78f-454a-bbfb-aaa64e68aacd)

 Allows interacting with the webpage as normal, but captures clicks and key presses automatically.

 ---

-#### Library
+### Library

 ![Screenshot from 2024-08-02 18-48-13](https://github.com/user-attachments/assets/af06935d-5ea9-4de5-8406-4b55e100350d)

 A repository of all previously saved workflows.
 From here you can edit, delete, or execute (i.e. *run*) the workflow.

-#### Runner
+### Runner

 ![Screenshot from 2024-08-02 18-48-52](https://github.com/user-attachments/assets/f9cc2e3a-0102-4cdb-b514-e4259ff1a59b)

 After running a workflow from your library, this tab will populate with details on each step as they execute.
 It will also surface any errors encountered during.

-#### Settings
+### Settings

 ![Screenshot from 2024-08-02 18-49-51](https://github.com/user-attachments/assets/d405f663-e8d3-4288-9f1d-a8964dc4b057)

-One particular action available in the builder tab is the `OpenAI` action.
+One particular step available in the builder tab is the `OpenAI` step.
 This sends a custom chat completion request to [OpenAI](https://openai.com/), but requires an API key.
 You can configure the API key from here.

 ## Development

 We use the [WXT](https://wxt.dev/) framework to give room for cross-platform functionality, though efforts are currently focused on Chrome and Chromium-based browsers.
-As such, organization of files mirror WXT's recommendations:
+As such, organization of files mirror WXT's
+recommendations:

 * `assets`
   * A collection of [Tailwind](https://tailwindcss.com/) layers.